docker/docs/compose/compose-file/compose-versioning.md

 [links](compose-file-v2.md#links) are largely unnecessary.
 For more details, see [Networking in Compose](../networking.md).

+> **Note**
+>
-> **Note**: When specifying the Compose file version to use, make sure to
+> When specifying the Compose file version to use, make sure to
 > specify both the _major_ and _minor_ numbers.
 If no minor version is given,
 > `0` is used by default and not the latest minor version.
-As a result, features added in
-> later versions will not be supported.
+As a result, features added in later versions will not be supported.
 For example:
 >
 > ```yaml
 > version: "2"
 > ```
 >
 > is equivalent to:
 >
 > ```yaml
 > version: "2.0"
 > ```